 HOMESTAY WITH A BOLIVIAN FAMILY

 Living with a host family is a perfect way to practice language skills, complementing the learning process.
 Equally important, sharing with the family allows students to assimilate aspects of Bolivian culture in a friendly and safe place.
 At Runawasi, we emphasize that the process of learning a language is enhanced by living with a local family and by the cultural experience resulting from it.
-You will learn the Spanish, Quechua or Aymara much faster.
+You will learn Spanish and Quechua much faster.

-All our host families live in the neighborhood of Villa Juan XXIII, only a few walking minutes from the school.
+All our host families live in the neighborhood of Villa Juan XXIII, only a few walking minutes from Runawasi.
 Talking with the host family members, students use and practice what they have learned in classes.
 Students can choose among families of various generations, families with children or adolescents or rooms with private or shared bathroom.
-The school supervises constantly the quality of the homestay, including the food served and the relationships between guests and hosts.
+The quality of the homestay, including the food served and the relationships between guests and hosts, is supervised constantly.